tree-sitter/tree-sitter/cli/README.md

 [npmjs.com]: https://www.npmjs.org/package/tree-sitter-cli
 [npmjs.com badge]: https://img.shields.io/npm/v/tree-sitter-cli.svg?color=%23BF4A4A

 The Tree-sitter CLI allows you to develop, test, and use Tree-sitter grammars from the command line.
-It works on MacOS, Linux, and Windows.
+It works on `MacOS`, `Linux`, and `Windows`.

 ### Installation